nancy-sun/lcplanner-server/README.md

 # lcplanner-server
 ## Description
-This is the server repo for lcplanner.
+This is the server repo for LCPlanner.
+LCPLanner is a mobile app for leetcode users to keep a record of problems they have accomplished and problems they plan to do.
+The app also allow users to share their progress and agenda with peers to provide better peer learning experience.

 ## Installation